-Agile emphasizes collaboration, communication, and adaption.
-In an Agile work environment, flexibility is the norm and teams are empowered to work how, where, and when they choose — as long as they get the job done.
+Agile emphasizes collaboration, communication, and adaptation.
+In an Agile work environment, flexibility is the norm, and teams are empowered to work how, where, and when they choose — as long as they get the job done.
 Project agility provides your team members with the freedom to embrace an adaptive work environment while ensuring the entire team becomes more productive than ever before.

 Here are just a few ways that Agile team management helps remote teams:

 - Daily and weekly touchpoints.
 Working remotely increases the chance of miscommunication and can make team members feel isolated.
 Agile’s emphasis on daily and weekly check-ins helps ensure everyone is always on the same page, and no one feels forgotten.

 - Adaptability to change.
 For many people, working at home comes with more distractions and interruptions.
 Agile is designed to be flexible and to allow for last-minute changes.
 Embracing project agility helps ensure that an unexpected snag won’t derail an entire project.

 - Constant feedback loops.
 Fast turnarounds and continuous feedback from the client and other stakeholders help boost accountability and ensure that everyone on the project stays focused on the main goals.
 Regular customer updates can also increase client trust, which is important when you can’t meet face-to-face to assure them that everything is going smoothly.